 After the UMP revisioon was approved the Adirondack Scenic Railroad announced that it would file suit to block the construction of the rail-trail.
 The suit was heard by Judge Robert Main.
 In September 2017 he ruled for the plaintiffs, on three bases: the historic remediation had been approved by the Department of Parks after the UMP was issued, the title to three properties along the corridor had been cleared after the UMP was issued, and (most important) the definition of "travel corridor" in the State Land Use Master Plan did not, he opined, permit recreational uses.

-The first two were procedural and easily remedied but the third which the State has challenged, interpretation of the Master Plan, would require a revision to that master plan and a re-start on the unit management process.
+The first two were procedural and easily remedied but the third which the State has challenged, interpretation of the Master Plan, required a revision to that master plan and a re-start on the unit management process.
 On March 8, 2018 the Adirondack Park Agency proposed changes to the State Land Master Plan that would accommodate rail trails.
 Hearings were held in April 2018 and a public comment period was provided until May 7, 2018.
 On December 13, 2018 the APA voted to change the Travel Corridors classification definition to permit recreational activity sanctioned under an approved Unit Management Plan (UMP).
-This change is now awaiting Governor Cuomo's signature.
-Once approved, the DEC and DOT can restate the UMP process for the Remsen-Lake Placid travel corridor.
-Assuming a new UMP is issued in early 2019 construction of the 34-mile rail-trail between Lake Placid and Tupper Lake could take place in 2020.
+This change received Governor Cuomo's signature, allowing DEC and DOT to restate the UMP process for the Remsen-Lake Placid travel corridor.
+Assuming a new UMP is approved in early 2020 construction of the 34-mile rail-trail between Lake Placid and Tupper Lake could take place in 2020-2021.